DJDanl/cpp-docs.pt-br/docs/mfc/reference/cjumplist-class.md

 ### <a name="parameters"></a>Parâmetros

 *bAutoCommit*<br/>
-Se esse parâmetro for falso a lista não é confirmada automaticamente no destruidor.
+Se este parâmetro for FALSO, a lista não será automaticamente cometida em destructor.

-##  <a name="clearall"></a>  CJumpList::ClearAll
+## <a name="cjumplistclearall"></a><a name="clearall"></a>CJumpList::ClearAll

-Remove todas as tarefas e destinos que foram adicionados à instância atual do `CJumpList` até o momento.
+Remove todas as tarefas e destinos que foram `CJumpList` adicionados à instância atual até agora.

 ```
 void ClearAll();